openvinotoolkit/geti-sdk/README.md

   for the project on a local machine.
 Pipeline inference is also supported.

-- `create_project_single_task_from_dataset` -- Creates a single task project on the SC cluster, potentially using labels and uploading annotations from an external dataset.
+- `create_project_single_task_from_dataset` -- Creates a single task project on the server, potentially using labels and uploading annotations from an external dataset.

-- `create_task_chain_project_from_dataset` -- Creates a task chain project on the SC cluster, potentially using labels and uploading annotations from an external dataset.
+- `create_task_chain_project_from_dataset` -- Creates a task chain project on the server, potentially using labels and uploading annotations from an external dataset.

 For further details regarding these methods, please refer to the method documentation and the [code snippets](#downloading-and-uploading-projects) and